wwboy6/arbitrage-trading/README.md

 ## Review

 The scan take too long to form an attack and perform that before next block is committed.
+It is still useful to find potential trade routes.
 Another approach is implemented in part 3. https://github.com/wwboy6/arbitrage-trading2.git